About Us

 California activist Tom Steyer adds health care to his brand

-“Until Steyer got here around, there was nobody who was an offset to the Kochs,” stated Chris Lehane, an established Democratic strategist who’s served as Steyer’s political adviser.
-“He has had an incredibly successful career, and now he wants to use resources, his time, his electricity, and skills to energize unique issues accessibly.
-He’s at a place in his lifestyles wherein he’s absolutely searching at how he could make the biggest effect on the things he absolutely cares approximately.”Steyer grew up on New York’s Upper East Side.
+“Until Steyer got here, nobody was an offset to the Kochs,” stated Chris Lehane, an established Democratic strategist who’s served as Steyer’s political adviser.
+“He has had an incredibly successful career, and now he wants to use resources, his time, his velocity, and skills to energize unique issues at a place in his lifestyle wherein he’s searching for how to make the biggest impact on the things he cares approximately.”
+Steyer grew up on New York’s Upper East Side.
 A graduate of Yale, he moved west to get his MBA at Stanford.
-While he talks passionately about topics together with profits inequality, he’s extensively seen as lacking the charisma that’s propelled so many politicians to the forefront, including his potential Democratic rival and frontrunner inside the governor’s race, Lt.
+While he talks passionately about topics together with profit inequality, he’s extensively seen as lacking the charisma that’s propelled so many politicians to the forefront, including his potential Democratic rival and frontrunner in the governor’s race, Lt.
 Gov. Gavin Newsom.

-Jessica Levinson, who teaches politics and ethics at Loyola Law School in Los Angeles, said Steyer’s push into health care makes him an extra nicely-rounded candidate.
+Jessica Levinson, who teaches politics and ethics at Loyola Law School in Los Angeles, said Steyer’s push into health care makes him an extra well-rounded candidate.
 “He doesn’t want to be known as the environmental guy who spends several cash,” she stated.
 Lehane, now head of world coverage and public affairs for Airbnb in San Francisco, describes Steyer’s character as genuine and counters that he’s already been working on more than a few troubles for years.

 READ MORE :